Occasional and temporary use notices

-If you want to allow gambling to take place on an infrequent basis, you can apply for a temporary use notice or an occasional use notice.
+If you want to allow gambling to take place on an infrequent basis at a premises without a licence, you can submit a temporary use notice or an occasional use notice.

 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.

 Temporary use notices (or TUNs) can allow a licensed gambling operator to provide infrequent gambling activities at a premises without needing a premises licence.